 If no entry meets the minimum requirements, the prize will not be awarded.

 About Martha Plassmann

 Martha Edgerton Rolfe Plassmann arrived in Montana Territory in 1863, at the age of thirteen.
-Although her family remained in the territory for only two years before returning to their native Ohio, Martha forged a lifelong connection with Montana.
-As an adult, she lived in Great Falls for two decades, raising seven children and serving briefly as editor of the Great Falls Leader.
-After being widowed for the second time, Martha supported herself and her children as a working journalist, authoring hundreds of articles about Montana.
+Although her family remained in the territory for only two years before returning to their native Ohio, Plassmann forged a lifelong connection with Montana.
+As an adult, she lived in Great Falls for two decades, raising seven children and serving briefly as editor of The Great Falls Leader.
+After being widowed for the second time, Plassmann supported herself and her children as a working journalist, authoring hundreds of articles about Montana.
 She died in 1936 at the age of 86.
 Learn more by perusing the Guide to the Martha Edgerton Plassmann Papers 1863-1939, held at the Montana Historical Society.